dsiganos/nano-workspace/README.md

 Note that you can't destroy an account once it is in the network.

+# Using Visual Studio Code to build and debug
+The project is also setup to work with vscode.
+The vscode files files are in ".vscode".
+Vscode does not share the build directory with the makefile.
+The makefile builds in folder "build" whereas vscode builds in "vsbuild".
+The two build directories can coexist.

 # Useful links
 * https://docs.nano.org/node-implementation/contributing
 * https://docs.nano.org/running-a-node/ledger-management/#downloaded-ledger-files